 For panelists outside the US, if you are not satisfied with any response you receive from us or have an issue with the way we handle your personal information, you can make a complaint to the Office of the Data Protection Commissioner in Ireland.
 You can contact this office by emailing firstname.lastname@example.org.

-SurveyMonkey may occasionally update this Notice to reflect customer feedback and changes in its business or to comply with applicable law and regulations.
+We may occasionally update this Notice to reflect customer feedback and changes in its business or to comply with applicable law and regulations.
 When we make such an update, we will revise the “last updated” date at the top of this privacy notice.
 If there are material changes to this Notice concerning how we will handle your personal information, we will notify you either by prominently posting a notice of such changes before they take effect or by directly sending you a notification.

-For general SurveyMonkey privacy issues, or to submit feedback or ask SurveyMonkey questions about its privacy practices and this Notice, please contact the SurveyMonkey Data Protection Officer here or by mail at Attn: Data Protection Officer, 2 Shelbourne Buildings, Second Floor, Ballsbridge, Dublin 4.
+For general Momentive privacy issues, or to submit feedback or ask us questions about our privacy practices and this Notice, please contact our Data Protection Officer here or by mail at Attn: Data Protection Officer, 2 Shelbourne Buildings, Second Floor, Ballsbridge, Dublin 4.